 How you pack your food for storage can make a big difference in your refrigerator's electricity use.

-You want air to circulate around the food being stored so don't pack the food too tightly.
-On the other hand, don't leave too much space between the food so that you are not cooling empty space.
+Because you want air to circulate around the food being stored, you don't want food to be too tightly packed.
+On the other hand, don't leave too much space between the food; otherwise, you will be cooling empty space.

 Make sure that liquids are covered, since part of keeping food cold is removing humidity.
 An open container of liquid (even an opened can of soda) is a constant source of humidity for the compressor to remove and so you end up paying for your refrigerator to "drink" your soda!